Developing Religious Attitudes

 Loyal Rue suggests that a difference between a religious naturalist and a nonreligious naturalist is that a religious naturalist “takes nature to heart”.
 By this he meant an attitude of actively caring – about the natural world, about people and other creatures, and about maintaining a balanced and healthy world.
 It can be a goal, and a focus of religious practice, to develop religious attitudes (and to act in ways that reflect them).

 Part of this involves a general attitude – of trying to be a moral person and exemplify ideals that that have long been respected by many cultures and religious traditions.
-Some perspectives on being spiritual or being religious can be seen via the links above.
+Some perspectives on being spiritual or being religious can be seen on pages that can be seen via the links (in blue type) in this sentence.

 Part, also, can involve emphasis on particular attitudes that relate more directly to religious naturalism.
 For example, while an attitude of faith is prominent among Christians, religious naturalists may put greater emphasis on such attitudes as:

-in paying attention in ways that let us to see what is around us;
+in paying attention in ways that let us notice and see what is around us;

 where we can see ourselves as small in the grand scheme of the natural world, and as we recognize that there is much that we’re unable to understand;

-in being grateful – for being alive, and for health and all that sustains it.
+in being grateful – for being alive, and for health, friends, and other things that contribute to our lives.

-A number of other attitudes are generally valued by religious naturalists, such as compassion, hope, and wonder (and also, for many, reverence – in regarding life as sacred; or, in the words of William Blake, that “everything that lives is holy”).
+A number of other attitudes are generally valued by religious naturalists, such as compassion, hope, and wonder (and also, for many, reverence – in regarding life as sacred).
 And due to personal circumstances or background, particular attitudes may be important to individuals.
 For example, a Unitarian minister who has sympathies toward Christian atheism and religious naturalism highlights an attitude of caution – as he explores ways to discuss ideas that may challenge prevailing traditions.

-Efforts to nurture these and other attitudes can involve learning – taking in sermons and in books about virtues and stories of admirable people and deeds.
+Efforts to nurture these and other attitudes can involve learning, including stories that illustrate benefits that can come with them.
 It can also involve reminders or ritual acts that help ideas to register more strongly.
 As Alain de Botton described this,

 “ . . . we tend to believe in the modern secular world that if you tell someone something once, they’ll remember it. . .
 Religions go, ‘Nonsense.
 You need to keep repeating the lesson 10 times a day.’ . . .
 Otherwise our minds are like sieves. . .
 The other thing that religions know is we’re not just brains, we are also bodies.
 And when they teach us a lesson, they do it via the body. . .
 Religions are fascinating in the way they try and combine the two.”